nginxinc/nginx-ingress-workshops/OSS/labs/lab3/readme.md

    - `LoadBalancer` Service
    - An External IP address
    - The Kubernetes Cluster IP subnet, used to assign IPs to Pods, including the Ingress Controller

-< update lab diagram >

    ![Workshop Network Architecture](media/lab3_architecture.png)

 1. Inspect the `lab3/loadbalancer.yaml` manifest.
 You can see that port `80` and `443` are being opened and we are requesting an external IP address.
-This will give the Ingress Controller a static private IP address from an IP address management system in the lab.
+This will give the Ingress Controller a static private IP address in the lab.

     ![loadbalancer.yaml](media/lab3_loadbalancer.png)

     **IMPORTANT SECURITY NOTE:** In a real world deployment using a Cloud Provider, with a public IP address, this would expose your Ingress Controller to the open Internet with `NO PROTECTION` other than basic TCP port filters.
 Doing this in production would require Security/Firewall Protections, which are not part of this lab exercise.

 1. Confirm there is an `nginx-ingress` service with `TYPE: LoadBalancer`.
 Run the following command to get networking details of our pod: